 Building tomorrow’s workforce

 Raising a child takes parents, schools, community groups and others working together to ensure he or she will succeed.
-Goodwill of Western and Northern CT is committed to helping today’s youth become ready for what lies ahead.
+Goodwill is committed to helping today’s youth become ready for what lies ahead.
 Through quality programs, Goodwill will help a generation of youth establish the skills, values and connections they need to become capable, independent and actively engaged members of their community.

-- School- to-Work Transition – Through various partnerships with area Boards of Education, Goodwill and local schools have worked together to provide work opportunities to students age 14 to 22 with disabilities.
-To meet the needs of students, employment opportunities are immediately available at Goodwill work centers or in community settings (such as local retail, bakeries and animal-care facilities) depending on the individual’s career goals.
+- School- to-Work Transition Program– Through various partnerships with area Boards of Education, Goodwill and local schools have worked together to provide work opportunities to students age 14 to 21 with disabilities.
+The program provides students with critical life and vocational skills needed to live independently while working in competitive employment.